 But what if we didn’t have to choose between the two?

 Contextually speaking, the audit profession predominantly works on billable hours.
 On top of that, we know how important it is to get things done accurately and efficiently – but when facing an overcrowded inbox, piles and piles of reports, or one more call after another, we can sometimes feel like we’re just spinning our wheels.

 Yet, according to Leanri Cunniff, Human Capital Practitioner at RAiN, it has not all been smooth sailing.

 Working in the audit and business advisory industry, a balance of give-and-take had to be established to continue providing services to clients whilst simultaneously looking after employees during the transition.
 Keeping up with post-pandemic trends in the work environment also weighed in on the decision, where flexibility has become a valuable commodity that, if managed effectively, attracts the talent you want in your workplace.

 “Nonetheless, the 4-day work week ultimately enabled RAiN to execute our mission of focusing on people and technology.
 When empowered, in this sense, people are allowed the space to optimise their own work processes.
 This, in turn, invites opportunities in technology to aid us in our outputs, whilst increasing our bottom line,” says Leanri.

-Overall, RAiN’s 4-day work week initiative has generated a positive effect on its workforce.
-A recent survey conducted amongst the staff show some encouraging results to build on for this year: improved productivity, higher employee engagement and an increased work-life balance.
+Overall, RAiN’s 4-day workweek initiative has generated a positive effect on its workforce.
+A recent survey conducted amongst the staff shows some encouraging results to build on for this year: improved productivity, higher employee engagement and an increased work-life balance.